Coming September 25, 2017

-“People have gone missing recently— soldiers, men, and women.”
+“People have gone missing recently—soldiers, men, and women.”
 Miroslav spoke in a tone just above a whisper, and Simeon had to move closer to hear his words.
 “Peasants have run through these gates telling stories of a giant dressed as a Byzantine soldier who uses magic to appear and disappear out of thin air, snatching whomever he wants.
 They call him the Byzantine Devil.”

 Simeon’s first inclination was to laugh out loud, but the earnestness in Miroslav’s voice stopped him.
 “I would think you’d be smarter than to listen to peasant gossip,” he said, stroking his beard.

 “It’s not just the peasants telling these stories,” Miroslav said.
 “Soldiers have gone missing too.
 Most refuse to stray far from the walls unless they’re in large groups.
-Yesterday, it took Boril all day to round up a dozen soldiers to go find this creature.”
+Yesterday, it took Boril all day to round up soldiers to go find this creature.”

 Simeon felt the blood rise to his face and his heart pound at the mention of Boril.
 Even though he was standing in the shade of the walls, it felt like the summer sun was shining directly on him.